xurble/rearvue/README.md

 # rearvue

-A personal social media aggregator.
+A personal social media aggregator / nostalgia engine.

 Collates your posts from around the web and brings them home.